Skip to navigation menu Skip to content

 Network and EMR access

-Students on this rotation are required to be up-to-date with any required SC web-based EMR and safety training modules.
+Students on this rotation are required to be up-to-date with any required Seattle Children's web-based EMR and safety training modules.
 You will receive information from the Medical Student Office on how to complete any required modules.
 Once you have completed the modules and the required sign-in and badging process, you will be given network and EMR access.

 Remote Network and EMR Access